Mini-strokes (TIAs) — the warning signs that demand attention

 Document your observations before any medical appointment.
 Write down when you noticed changes, how they manifested, whether they came gradually or suddenly.
 Note whether your parent seems sad and hopeless or whether they seem confused.
 Note whether they complain about memory or seem unaware of problems.
 These details matter.

 Pay attention to family history.
-If your parent has a family member with dementia, that's worth knowing.
-It doesn't mean your parent has dementia, but it suggests that cognitive evaluation might be worth doing earlier rather than later.
+If your parent has a family member with dementia, that's information worth sharing with the doctor.
+It doesn't confirm dementia, but it suggests cognitive evaluation might be worth doing earlier rather than later.

 If your parent responds well to treatment but doesn't fully return to their baseline, that's information worth discussing with their doctor.
-It might mean there's underlying cognitive decline on top of the depression.
-It might mean something else.
-But it's worth naming and investigating.
+It might mean underlying cognitive decline on top of the depression.
+It's worth naming and investigating.

-Understand that your parent might feel relief at having a diagnosis, even if it's dementia.
+Your parent might feel relief at having a diagnosis, even if it's dementia.
 Not knowing is in some ways harder than knowing.
 Once you have a name for what's happening, you can plan.
-You can make sense of what you're experiencing.
-You can adjust your expectations appropriately.

 The Practical Reality

 What matters is that you advocate for appropriate evaluation.
 You don't need to be right about what the problem is.
 You just need to push for comprehensive assessment that looks at cognitive function, emotional health, brain structure, and the timeline of changes.
-You need to be willing to ask questions and come back for follow-up appointments and not accept vague reassurance when something feels wrong.
+You need to be willing to ask questions, come back for follow-up appointments, and not accept vague reassurance when something feels wrong.

 If your parent gets better with treatment, that's wonderful.
 If they get better emotionally but something else is happening cognitively, you'll know that because you paid attention.
 You're not looking for a single answer.
 You're looking for understanding of your parent's actual situation, so you can help them in ways that matter.